oracle/terraform-provider-oci/website/docs/r/mysql_mysql_db_system.html.markdown

 	Must be unique across all VNICs in the subnet and comply with RFC 952 and RFC 1123.
 * `ip_address` - (Optional) The IP address the DB System is configured to listen on.
 A private IP address of your choice to assign to the primary endpoint of the DB System.
 Must be an available IP address within the subnet's CIDR.
 If you don't specify a value, Oracle automatically assigns a private IP address from the subnet.
 This should be a "dotted-quad" style IPv4 address.
+* `ipv6address_ipv6subnet_cidr_pair_details` - (Optional) (Updatable) Details to assign an IPv6 subnet prefix or IPv6 address to a resource.
+	* `ipv6address` - (Optional) (Updatable) An IPv6 address of your choice.
+Must be an available IPv6 address within the subnet's prefix.
+	* `ipv6subnet_cidr` - (Optional) (Updatable) The IPv6 prefix allocated to the subnet.
 * `is_highly_available` - (Optional) (Updatable) Specifies if the DB System is highly available.

 	When creating a DB System with High Availability, three instances are created and placed according to your region- and subnet-type.
 The secondaries are placed automatically in the other two availability or fault domains.
 You can choose the preferred location of your primary instance, only.
+* `is_ipv6enabled` - (Optional) (Updatable) Whether to allocate an IPv6 address at DB system creation from an IPv6 enabled subnet.
+When provided you may optionally provide an IPv6 prefix (ipv6AddressIpv6SubnetCidrPairDetails) of your choice to assign the IPv6 address from.
+If ipv6AddressIpv6SubnetCidrPairDetails is not provided then an IPv6 prefix is chosen for you.
 * `maintenance` - (Optional) (Updatable) The Maintenance Policy for the DB System or Read Replica that this model is included in. `maintenance` and `backup_policy` cannot be updated in the same request.
 	* `maintenance_disabled_windows` - (Optional) (Updatable) Time window during which downtime-inducing maintenance shall not be performed.
 Downtime-free maintenance may be performed to apply required security patches.
 At most one configured window is supported.
 		* `time_end` - (Required) (Updatable) The time until when maintenance is disabled.
 Must be set together with timeStart and must be after timeStart. as described by [RFC 3339](https://tools.ietf.org/rfc/rfc3339).